VectorInstitute/fed-rag/docs/examples/llamaindex/index.md

 ## Bridge Metadata

-To view the metadata of the LlamaIndex bridge, you can access the class attribute of `RAGSystem` called `bridge` which is a dictionary object that contains the `BridgeMetadata` for all of the installed bridges.
+To view the metadata of the LlamaIndex bridge, you can access the class attribute `bridge` of the `RAGSystem` class, which is a dictionary object that contains the `BridgeMetadata` for all of the installed bridges.

 ```py title="Bridge metadata"